 Trina Jones focuses her scholarly research and writing on racial and socio-economic inequality.
 She is a leading legal expert on colorism, which is the differential treatment of same-race individuals on the basis of skin color.
-At Duke Law, Professor Jones teaches Civil Procedure, Employment Discrimination, and a seminar on Race and the Law.
+At Duke Law, Professor Jones teaches Civil Procedure, Employment Discrimination, Race and the Law, and Critical Race Theory.

-Notable works include Shades of Brown: The Law of Skin Color, which draws upon historical and sociological materials to explain the past and continuing significance of colorism in the United States; Intra-Group Preferencing: Proving Skin Color and Identity Performance Discrimination, which examines many of the practical impediments plaintiffs face when bringing intra-group claims; Single and Childfree!
-Reassessing Parental and Marital Status Discrimination, which examines the effects of family-friendly policies on unmarried and childless workers; A Post-Race Equal Protection? (with Barnes and Chemerinsky), which challenges the notion that the election of Barack Obama heralded the beginning of a post-racial America; and Law and Class in America: Trends Since the Cold War (NYU Press, with Carrington), which examines the effects on poor people of legal reforms in a variety of substantive areas.
-Professor Jones’ current projects explore the use of the workplace as a site for the reproduction of “traditional” values, examine colorism from a comparative perspective, and consider the limitations of using enumerated classifications as a method for redressing inequality.
+Notable works include Shades of Brown: The Law of Skin Color, which draws upon historical and sociological materials to explain the past and continuing significance of colorism in the United States; Aggressive Encounters & White Fragility: Deconstructing the Trope of the Angry Black Woman (with Norwood), which explains how negative stereotypes render Black women vulnerable in a myriad of social and economic circumstances; A Different Class of Care: The Benefits Crisis and Low-Wage Workers, which examines the dearth of workplace benefits available to low-wage workers; A Post-Race Equal Protection? (with Barnes and Chemerinsky), which challenges the notion that the election of Barack Obama heralded the beginning of a post-racial America; and Law and Class in America: Trends Since the Cold War (NYU Press, with Carrington), which examines the effects on poor people of legal reforms in a variety of substantive areas.
+Professor Jones’ current projects explore colorism from a comparative perspective and consider the interplay between DNA-based ancestry tests and racial identity.

 Professor Jones joined the faculty of Duke Law School in 1995, after practicing as a general litigator at Wilmer, Cutler, and Pickering (now Wilmer Hale) in Washington, D.C.
 From 2008-2011, she served as a founding member of the faculty at the University of California, Irvine, School of Law, where she created and directed the Center on Law, Equality and Race.
-She has been active in University service and recently co-chaired the Academic Council’s Task Force on Diversity.
+She has been active in University service and recently co-chaired the Duke University Academic Council’s Task Force on Diversity.

 A native of Rock Hill, S.C., Professor Jones received her undergraduate degree in government from Cornell University and her J.D., with honors, from the University of Michigan Law School.
 While at Michigan, she served as an articles editor on the Michigan Law Review.